muntashir/RoboHacks16/README.md

-# Ubeer

-Delivers you drinks on demand.
+A robot that maps its environment.
 Created for RoboHacks 2016.

 #### Running code on the Edison